vesy53/SoftUni/Technologies Fundamentals/11.ArraysLab/README.md

 ### Hints

-      • First, read the number n.
+      â€¢ First, read the number n.

-      • Allocate an array of n integers.
+      â€¢ Allocate an array of n integers.

-      • Read the integers in a for-loop.
+      â€¢ Read the integers in a for-loop.

-      • Instead of reversing the array, you can just pass through the elements from the last (n-1) to the first (0) with a reverse for-loop.
+      â€¢ Instead of reversing the array, you can just pass through the elements from the last (n-1) to the first (0) with a reverse for-loop.

 ## 03.Last K Numbers Sums Sequence

 ###### Enter two integers n and k.
 Generate and print the following sequence of n elements:
-          • The first element is: 1
+          â€¢ The first element is: 1
-          • All other elements = sum of the previous k elements (if less than k are available, sum all of them)
-          • Example: n = 9, k = 5 ?
+          â€¢ All other elements = sum of the previous k elements (if less than k are available, sum all of them) â€¢ Example: n = 9, k = 5 ?
 120 = 4 + 8 + 16 + 31 + 61

 ### Examples